Christmas Island shrew

-The Christmas Island shrew (Crocidura trichura), also known as the Christmas Island musk-shrew is an extinct species of shrew from Christmas Island.
-It was variously placed as subspecies of the Asian gray shrew (Crocidura attenuata) or the Southeast Asian shrew (Crocidura fuliginosa), but morphological differences and the large distance between the species indicate that Christmas Island shrew is an entirely distinct species.
+The Christmas Island shrew (Crocidura trichura), also known as the Christmas Island musk-shrew, is an extinct species of shrew from Christmas Island.
+It was variously placed as subspecies of the Asian gray shrew (Crocidura attenuata) or the Southeast Asian shrew (Crocidura fuliginosa), but morphological differences and the great distances between the distribution of these species indicate that the Christmas Island shrew was a distinct species.

 Description

 The Christmas Island shrew, like other members of the genus Crocidura, is a small short-legged mammal with a distinct pointed muzzle.
 It has a dark grey to reddish brown colouring.
 Like all other shrews, the Christmas Island shrew resembles a mouse, and weighs between 4.5–6 g.
 The Christmas Island shrew varies from other forms of the species in that it is beset with long fine hairs, and its tail is much greater in length.
 The typical lifespan for its genus is approximately one year, but Crocidurine shrews have been reported to live for up to two years in the wild.